Did you know that car companies need to cut 270 pounds from the average vehicle by 2025, in order to meet legislated fuel efficiency standards?

 Veloxint: The Next Generation of Metals

-Developed by a team of MIT scientists, Veloxint is producing some of the strongest metals ever made and provides 2-3x more weight savings than other lightweighting options.
+Developed by a team of MIT scientists, Veloxint is producing some of the strongest metals ever made and provides 2-3x more lightweighting potential than current solutions.

 Veloxint: Competitive Advantages

-Veloxint is 3-5x stronger than other commonly-used metals, while offering significant weight and cost savings.
+Veloxint is2-5x stronger than other commonly-used metals, while offering significant weight savings.

 Veloxint: Commercial Applications and Strategic Partnerships

 Veloxint is engaging with dozens of customers, partners and prospects from a broad range of markets and industries.
 Below are a few examples of ongoing activities.

 Stanley Black & Decker

 Stanley Black & Decker, the largest tool company in the world, has a co-development agreement with Veloxint.
 Veloxint alloys could be used to produce tools that are lighter, stronger and more corrosion resistant compared to previous models.

 Desktop Metal, the fastest growing 3D printing company in the world, is our partner in advanced manufacturing.
 We will be using their machines to print parts with Veloxint powder.

 Leading race car manufacturers are working with Veloxint to make lighter, stronger metal parts that will allow faster speeds and fewer pit stops.